FULLY CUSTOMIZABLE | Any time, book 1 week in advance | Click here for pricing

 Custom tours of community gardens, squats, and other sites of social change are available for any group of 8+ visitors, including other museums, schools, and urban planning groups.

-Past groups include: Museum of Modern Art, The University of Wyoming, New York University, Manchester University, Yeshiva University, Marymount College, Lancaster University, Pacific University and many others.
+Past students tours include: Pratt Institute, Parsons School of Design, Columbia University, Hunter College, Bard College, Bucknell University, CUNY, Cooper Union, Marymount Manhattan College, Sarah Lawrence College, Yale University, Sheffield Hallam University, SVA, Museum of Modern Art, The University of Wyoming, New York University, Manchester University, Yeshiva University, Marymount College, Lancaster University, Pacific University and many others.
 Whether you’re studying gentrification, New York City history, theater, collective memory and experience, anthropology, and oral histories, or are simply interested in learning more about the neighborhood, there’s a tour for you.

 Group Reservation Policy